jovotech/jovo-framework/docs/02_cli/README.md

 Find out more about technical requirements here: [Getting Started > Installation](../01_getting-started#technical-requirements).

-If you had the CLI installed before the release of Jovo Framework `v1.0`, and are running into problems after updating it to the newest version, please try to uninstall it globally before you install it again:
+If you had the CLI installed before the release of `v1.0`, and are running into problems after updating it to the newest version, please try to uninstall it globally before you install it again:

 ```sh
 $ npm uninstall -g jovo-cli